ftl-mv-translation/ftl-mv-translation/docs/update-simulation.md

 370 changed strings are automatically marked as fuzzy (aka "Needs Editing") in Weblate, and they can be searched by `state:needs-editing`.

-Each changed entry visually shows how the source changed:
+Each changed entry visually shows how the source is changed:

 ![](fuzzy_update_edits.png)

 ## Lost strings

-Lost strings that could not get recovered by ID relocation algorithm are stored in the translation memory, and can be recovered manually via Automatic suggestions tab:
+Lost strings that aren't recovered by 3-way update are stored in the translation memory, and can be recovered manually via Automatic suggestions tab:

 ![](automatic_suggestion.png)